matoruru/chrome-extension_auto-microsoft-2fa/README.md

-# chrome-extensions-auto-microsoft-2fa
+# Auto Microsoft 2FA

-I don't like clicking "Call me" button every time when the multi-factor screen shows up!
-This automates it for you.
+This automates the clicking-buttons process for the Microsoft 2FA for you.

 # Usage